awslabs/data-on-eks/website/docs/amazon-emr-on-eks/emr-eks-emrstudio.md

 # EMR on EKS with EMR Studio

 ## Introduction
-In this blog post, we will demonstrate how to build and deploy a data processing platform on [Amazon EMR on EKS](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/emr-eks.html) to run batch workloads as well interactive iterative experiments.
+In this blog post, we will demonstrate how to build and deploy a data processing platform on [Amazon EMR on EKS](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/emr-eks.html) to run batch workloads as well interactive experiments.
 The platform links EMR Studio with EKS cluster which allows reusing the same EKS cluster to run interactive [Jupyter notebooks](https://jupyter.org/).
 The platform also includes [AWS Controllers for EMR on EKS](https://github.com/aws-controllers-k8s/emrcontainers-controller) which allows you to manage EMR on EKS resources directly using Kubernetes-native tools such as kubectl.

 ## Deploying the Solution